 This twelfth Annual Report on lethal violence in Nigeria covers the period between 1 January and 31 December 2022.
 The study was conducted by Vitus Nwankwo Ukoji with the help of Abiola Victoria Ayodokun, Dr. Victor Chinedu Eze, Enzo Fasquelle and Egbochice Precious of Nigeria Watch.

-The Nigeria Watch project is hosted by the French Institute for Research in Africa (IFRA-Nigeria) at the University of Ibadan's Institute of African Studies.[1]
-It is supported by the IRD (Institut de Recherche pour le Développement, Paris), JICA (Japan International Cooperation Agency), and the British Council's programme Managing Conflict in Nigeria (MCN).
-The Nigeria Watch project is also a member of an international network of body-count practitioners under the aegis of a London-based NGO, ECC (Every Casualty Counts).[2]
-It aims at following the Standards for Casualty Recording launched (International Committee of the Red Cross) in Geneva in November 2016.[3]
-Our methodology and sources are online.[4]
-They have been discussed in various books and occasions, especially during an international conference organized by IFRA at the University of Ibadan in October 2016.[5]
-The data are updated daily by a team of Nigerian researchers and they come from a wide variety of local open sources, mainly the press.
+The Nigeria Watch project is hosted by the French Institute for Research in Africa (IFRA-Nigeria) at the University of Ibadan's Institute of African Studies.
+I It is supported by the IRD (Institut de Recherche Paris), JICA (Japan International Cooperation Développement, Agency), and the British Council's programme Managing Conflict in Nigeria (MCN).
+The Nigeria Watch project is also a member of an international network of body-count practitioners under the aegis of a London-based NGO, ECC Casualty Counts).2 (Every aims following the Standards ICRC (International Casualty Recording launched the for Red Cross) Geneva in November 2016.3 Our Committee of the methodology and sources are online.4 They have been discussed in various books and occasions, especially during an international conference organized by IFRA at the University of Ibadan in October 2016.5 The data are updated daily by a team of Nigerian researchers and they come from a wide variety of local open sources, mainly the press.